KSC Commercial Internet

 KSC Commercial Internet (KSC) was founded in 1994 as a joint venture between Internet Knowledge Service Center (IKSC) and the Communications Authority of Thailand.

 KSC was the first commercial Internet Service Provider in Thailand.
 The year that followed KSC played a major role in building Thailand's internet infrastructure.

+First Internet in Thai

 In 2008 KSC increase the ability of the company to invest as Internet Service and Business Solution Provider.